open-horizon/open-horizon.github.io/docs/installing/install_k3s_edge_cluster.md

       ```
       {: codeblock}

-   2. Verify that the persistent volume claim was created and it is in "Pending" status
+   2. Verify that the persistent volume claim was created and is in "Pending" status

       ```bash
       kubectl get pvc